dfusilier/type-director-compass/README.md

 	@include ss-set-responsive-font-size($font-verdana, 1);
 }
 ```
 We used the same size for the `.h4` heading, but with `$font-verdana`.
-That will result in a font-size of 16.4px by default and 19.8px for tablets and larger.
+This will result in a font-size of 16.4px by default and 19.8px for tablets and larger.
 Mathematically different, but visually equal.